 No matter, what options are offered for 2nd Factor Authentication.
 Choosing at least one of them increases your account security immensely.
 Even if your password is stolen or leaked on the Dark Web, if 2nd Factor Authentication is enabled your account is still safe.

 Make sure you check all your major accounts and ensure 2nd Factor Authentication is enabled.
-This can really save you butt in the long run.
+This can really save you in the long run.

 Layer 3 (Services)

 Choosing the right services for things like Email, Messaging, Search, ect can go a long ways towards ensuring your data is protected.
+We often don’t get to choose the tools we use to communicate with everyone, but when necessary these tools serve a huge purpose.

 ProtonMail is an email provider that offers a small inbox for free and automatically encrypts all email by default.
 A great provider of secure email.

 Mailvelope is a nifty Browser extension that can manage PGP (Email Encryption) keys and auto-encrypt your email, even when using another web-based email provider (Like hotmail or gmail).
+Encrypt your regular email with Mailvelope.

 Signal is an open source, end-to-end encrypted messaging app that works on both Android and iOS as well as some desktops.
 Message your contacts securely as individuals or in groups, verify their identity and video chat.